imminh123/streaming-analytics-platforms-kafka-spark/reports/Assignment-3-Deployment.md

 # This is a deployment/installation guide

 ### Deploy Cassandra Cluster
-This file is reused from Assignment 1 <br>

 The docker compose located in `code/docker-compose-cassandra.yaml`
 ```
 docker-compose -f docker-compose-cassandra.yaml up -d